Master of Arts in Sustainable Development:

 * Students find positions on their own with support from SIT's Career Services.

-Recent practicum placements held by students in the sustainable development program include:
+Recent practicum placements held by students in the Sustainable Development: Advocacy, Leadership, and Social Change program include:

 - Program Director, Africa Projects, NextAid (Los Angeles, California)